Periodontitis Treatment Knoxville, TN

 Periodontitis FAQs

-What are the 4 stages of periodontal disease?
+What are the four stages of periodontal disease?

 The four stages of periodontal disease are gingivitis, slight periodontal disease, moderate periodontal disease, and advanced periodontal disease.
-If caught early the first stage is reversible, but once it has progressed into further stages damage is permanent.
+If caught early, the first stage is reversible, but the damage is permanent once it has progressed into further stages.

 What does periodontal disease look like?

-Can a salt water rinse help heal gum infection?
+Can a salt water rinse help heal gum infections?

 Is periodontal treatment painful?

-Periodontal treatment itself is too painful.
-Dentists use an anesthetic so that patients do not feel any pain during treatment.
-Patients may feel some discomfort after treatment once the anesthetic has worn off, but it is minimal.
+The periodontal treatment itself is not painful.
+Dentists use an anesthetic so patients do not feel pain during treatment.
+Patients may feel discomfort after treatment once the anesthetic has worn off, but it is minimal.

 Is periodontitis curable?